martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 <img src="https://raw.githubusercontent.com/martyncisneros/martyncisneros.github.io/master/img/competitive-analysis/roc-guessing.png" alt="alt text" width="640" height="427">

 We can calculate an AUC (or area under curve) to quantify how good the model is.
-To make it simple:

 > AUC of 1 is good